ready2r/BphuDL/README.txt

 =================
 Other Porn Sites
 =================
 I tested a few other pornsites and most of them work.
-M-less you have to right click the video and get the link that way..
+M-less you have to right click the video and get the link that way.
 Most of the others you can just paste the browser URL.
 Xhamster is currently not working.
 See Prefix for explaination.

 =================
 AfreecaTV Login